Manish-Singh-Mehra/Spam_SMS_Pridector/README.md

 # Spam_SMS_Pridector
-This project helped me to understand the working of NLP and how to work with textual data The walkthrough of the project is completely given in the code itself.....
+This project helped me to understand the working of NLP and how to work with textual data.
+The walkthrough of the project is completely given in the code itself.....
-Just watch the code for better understanding.
+Just read the code for better understanding.